getfexr/website/developers/auth/setup.md

 Blockchain based authentication provides a secure authentication flow which can be compared with or arguably better than two factor authentication.
 While one-click social logins of widely popular providers offers similar ways to authenticate users, they come with data privacy trade-offs and apps could be cut off from social login by the provider.
 Fexr provides a one-click, cryptographically-secure login flow using Rubix L1 open-source blockchain platform.

 :::info
 For simplicity your Decentralised IDentity or Public Key is referred as **Address** in this documentation.
-Private Key is referred as **Secret** throughout Fexr products, services, and docs.
+Secret Key is referred as **Secret** throughout Fexr products, services, and docs.
 :::

 ## Configuring your Apps